 Feedback in Your Employee Suggestion Program

 Make the feedback to people with suggestions private, especially if the idea is rejected.
-Otherwise, people will be loath to stick their necks out by offering out-of-the-ordinary, and possibly your most fruitful, suggestions.
+Otherwise, people are unlikely to stick their necks out by offering out-of-the-ordinary suggestions that are possibly your most fruitful.

-On the other hand, when an employee suggestion is implemented and it results in a reward, publicly acknowledge the contribution at a staff meeting, with the permission of the employee involved.
-Additionally, you can post the employee suggestion, the names of the employees on the implementation team and the reward given for the suggestion.
+When an employee suggestion is implemented and results in a reward, publicly acknowledge the contribution at a staff meeting, with the permission of the employee involved.
+Additionally, you can post the employee suggestion, the names of the employees on the implementation team, and the reward given.

-In many organizations, suggestions seem to disappear into a dark hole from which they may not emerge for months—guaranteed failure for the employee suggestion program.
+In many organizations, suggestions seem to disappear into a dark hole from which they may not emerge for months—a guaranteed failure for the employee suggestion program.

 A popular approach to suggestion implementation is to include the suggester on any implementation team.
 This also keeps the suggestions turned in reasonable.
-At a minimum, if a suggestion is accepted, you need to have a timeline for implementation that the suggester is aware of and understands.
+At a minimum, if a suggestion is accepted, set an implementation timeline the suggester understands.

-Employee suggestion programs need to emphasize the quality of the suggestions rather than the number of suggestions.
-Many programs encourage the opposite, which is one of the reasons people become so easily discouraged with them; they don't supply much bang for the money and time invested.
+Employee suggestion programs must emphasize quality over quantity of suggestions.
+Many programs encourage the opposite, causing discouragement when they don't supply much bang for the money and time invested.

-Anonymous employee suggestions are not encouraged as part of your suggestion process or employee suggestion box.
+Anonymous employee suggestions are not recommended.
 People should be willing to publicly stand behind their ideas.
-At least, that’s the kind of company culture you need to encourage to create a successful organization.
+That’s the type of company culture you need to encourage to create a successful organization.

 Reward not just the employees who submit winning ideas.
-Reward and recognize the managers and supervisors who have done the best job of both encouraging employee suggestions and getting out of the way of progress.
+Reward and recognize the managers and supervisors who do the best job of encouraging employee suggestions and getting out of the way of progress.

-Consider including customers and suppliers as suggesters, too, especially as your employee suggestion program matures and is successful.
+Game-changing ideas come from everywhere.
+Consider including customers and suppliers as suggesters, too, especially as your employee suggestion program matures.